sylvainjule/kirby-annotator/README.md

 If your language is missing, you can easily translate the *empty state* text by adding it to ```fields/imageannotator/translations/translations.php```.

+## To do

+- [ ] Add display options, especially for dealing with vertical images.
+- [ ] Better display on large screens

 ## Credits

 The field translation's method is a copy-paste of the [kirby-images](https://github.com/medienbaecker/kirby-images)' one by [medienbaecker](https://github.com/medienbaecker).